 Garage Sale Trail is the nation’s biggest weekend of garage sales.
-An estimated 400,000 Australians will get involved this year either by selling their pre-loved stuff at a garage sale or shopping the Trail for bargains and unique finds.
+An estimated 430,000 Australians got involved in 2019 either by selling their pre-loved stuff at a garage sale or shopping the Trail for bargains and unique finds.

 Made possible by the councils of Australia, it’s all about how the small actions we each take as individuals can make a big difference to our communities and our planet.
-After all, one garage sale on its own doesn't make that much difference but get 15,000 happening over the one weekend and KAPOW!
+This event is happening next on on Saturday 13 & Sunday 14 November 2020.

-It’s for everybody.
-Households, community groups, charities, schools, even whole streets get involved!
+The best thing about Garage Sale Trail is that it’s for everybody.
+Households, community groups, charities, schools, local businesses, even whole streets get involved!
 It’s also a great event for makers and creators to showcase their wares and for good causes to raise a quid or two to support their work.

 It’s totally up to you what you do with the money raised.
 Some sellers keep the proceeds, others choose to fundraise for a charity, local community group or cause.
 On average, households make just over $350 on the day.
 Schools and community groups over $1,500.

 WHAT CAN I BUY OR SELL ON THE TRAIL?